High-Dimensional Regression with Binary Coefficients. Estimating Squared Error and a Phase Transition: Introduction

+which equivalently gives certifying that the lower bound on $\pr(Z_{t}\ge 1)$ obtained through conditioning dominates the one from the direct application of Paley-Zigmund inequality.

-Next we use the estimates from the Pure Noise model, for the original model involving $\beta^{*}$ with $\|\beta^{*}\|_{0}=k$, where we consider a restricted problem in which the optimization is conducted over the space of binary $k$-sparse vectors $\beta$ which have a fixed intersection of the support with the support of $\beta^{*}$.
-In this form the problem is reduced to the Pure Noise problem.
-To the best of our knowledge, this is the first time the conditional second moment is used in the form described above, and this might be of independent interest.
-The estimation of the value of $\phi_2$ in the Pure Noise and the original case of interest with a fixed $\beta^*$ are at the heart of all of our other results discussed above.
+Next we use the estimates from the Pure Noise model, for the original model involving the binary $\beta^{*}$ with $\|\beta^{*}\|_{0}=k$.
+We consider the $2^k=2^{|\mathrm{Support}\left(\beta^*\right)|}$ restricted versions of the original problem of interest $(\Phi_2)$ in which the optimization is conducted over the space of binary $k$-sparse vectors $\beta$ where the support of $\beta$ is constrained to intersect the support of $\beta^{*}$ in a specific way.
+In this form the problem can be reduced to the Pure Noise problem in a relative straightforward way (see Section \ref{section:Proof of MainResult1} for the exact reduction).
+This reduction alongside with the first and second moment estimates for the Pure Noise model described above allows us to approximate the optimal value of the restricted problems, and in particular of $(\Phi_2)$ as well.

+Note that conditional first and second moment methods have been used extensively in the literature (e.g. see \cite{Jiaming17}, \cite{Bollobas18} for two recent examples) but it is a common understanding that the appropriate choice of conditioning does not follow a universal reasoning.
+To the best of our knowledge this is the first time the conditional second moment method is used in the form described above and this might be of independent interest.

-The remainder of the paper is organized as follows.
+\paragraph{Organization} The remainder of the paper is organized as follows.
 The description of the model, assumptions and the main results are found in the next section.
 Section~\ref{section:BetaZero} is devoted to the analysis of the Pure Noise model which is also defined in this section.
 Sections~\ref{section:Proof of MainResult1},~\ref{section:Problem_Phi2} and~\ref{section:OGP} are devoted to proofs of our main results.
 We conclude in the last section with some open questions and directions for future research.